leebyron/til/entries/grug brain developer.md

 - grug no get lost in big brain fog. big brain want think-think. grug no want think, grug want build. grug must build to think.
-- grug think test, agile, refactor, architecture all like old berry in forest — some taste good, some make tummy ouch. grug learn to be cautious ...but grug still like berry.
+- grug think test, agile, refactor, architecture all like old berry in forest — some taste good, some make tummy ouch. grug learn be cautious ...but grug still like berry.
 - grug dubious of shamans like test shaman, agile shaman, architect shaman. shaman make idol not club. shaman claim know all good berry, but still make